ron2015schmitt/Mathematiques-old/doc/about/README.md

 In early 2020, the project was officially launched as _Mathématiques_ and uploaded to a github!

-Currently, in 2022, Mathématiques is undergoing changes to make it sponsor-ready.
-This process includes full documentation in markdown and refactoring of some of the code.
+Currently, in 2022, Mathématiques is undergoing changes to make it sponsorship-ready.
+This process includes full documentation in markdown, finalizing the syntax,  refactoring of some of the code.

 ## Techniques